The Madness of Pop Psychiatry

 If your Zoloft® doesn’t work after one or two dose adjustments, the next step is to try a different SSRI.
 Or another (there are many).
 Or a Selective Norepinephrine Inhibitor (SNRI).
 If none of those help, you may have treatment-resistance depression.
 In practice, this means you probably tried at least a couple different drugs at a couple doses each over a period of several months.

-This is what happened to Jane and where an adjunctive drug like Rexulti® comes in.
+This is what happened to Karen and where an adjunctive drug like Rexulti® comes in.

 What Kind of Drug is Rexulti®?